 A colorful rug can increase the aesthetic of a gorgeous bamboo floor.
 It can also leave large, fuzzy pools of color on your pristine bamboo flooring.

 Choose a rug that has a colorfast label.
 This means it was treated and the colors won't leach through to the wood.

 Bamboo flooring is easy to maintain with a daily sweep.
 Use a damp mop and mild soap-and-water solution to keep the bamboo flooring clean with typical traffic and use.

 Pick up the rug and shake it out to loosen any dust and debris that can eventually damage the bamboo flooring underneath.
-If you have a bamboo flooring that is highly processed with a thin veneer of actual bamboo, then you may want to clean underneath the rug thoroughly at least once a month.
+You may want to clean underneath the rug thoroughly at least once a month.
 Inexpensive varieties of bamboo flooring are more susceptible to scratches.

 What Lies Beneath

 Not everyone uses a rug mat, and not every rug needs a non-slip natural rubber rug pad beneath its weighty fiber surface.